GodManhattan/CaseTrack-USCIS/privacy_policy.md

 **Developer:** Marlon Martinez

 This Privacy Policy describes how **Case Track USCIS**, a mobile application developed and maintained by **Marlon Martinez**, handles user data.
 By using the app, you acknowledge and agree to this policy.

-Disclaimer: This app is not affiliated with or endorsed by the U.S. Citizenship and Immigration Services (USCIS) or any other government agency.
-It is an independent tool created by a third-party developer to help users track their USCIS cases.
-The app uses publicly available information provided through the official USCIS Case Status API.
+Disclaimer: Case Track USCIS is an independent app developed by Marlon Martinez.
+It is not affiliated with or endorsed by the U.S. Citizenship and Immigration Services (USCIS), the U.S. Department of Homeland Security (DHS), or any government agency.
+The app uses publicly available data from the official USCIS Case Status API.

 ## 1. Information We Collect

 The app does **not collect, store, or share** any personally identifiable information (PII).